Access (song)

-"Access" is a song by Dutch DJ Martin Garrix.
+"Access" is a song by Dutch DJ and record producer Martin Garrix.
 It was released on 17 October 2018, via Garrix's Stmpd label which is exclusively licensed to Epic Amsterdam, a division of Sony Music.
 It is the fourth single from his Bylaw EP.

 Background

 Described as "a solo effort and an instrumental built from bold beats and bright, colorful synth melodies," the song is musically compared to previous Garrix singles such as "Forbidden Voices" and "Oops".
 Released few days before Garrix's third appearance at the Amsterdam Dance Event, the song's synth melody is noted as "vaguely melancholic" and "ballad of the bunch", a reference to its inclusion the Bylaw EP.
 Originally dubbed by fans as "Chinatown", the song is described as "unimaginably happy and upbeat."

 "Access" was first played by Garrix in a live stream on his YouTube channel on 9 February 2017 while in his Los Angeles studio.
 It was premiered during his Ultra Music Festival performance in 2017 and was played multiple times until July.